schocco/mds-web/README.rst

 - Python packages as listed in requirements.txt (created via PIP)
 - PostGIS instance (see geodjango documentation for setup instructions)
 - GDAL
+- a message broker for celery (e.g. RabbitMQ)
 - yui-compressor for minification of static files

 Deployment